Zackkkliu/Yelp_review/README.md

 * checkin.json：Checkins on a business.
 * tip.json：Tips written by a user on a business.
 Tips are shorter than reviews and tend to convey quick suggestions.

-# Temporary outline:
+# Outline:
-1. Do EDA(exploratary anaylysis on each dataset
+1. EDA and Mining User preferences
-2. See if we can find the relaitonship between dataset based on the analysis.
+2. Detect Protential Error on the data
-3. determine the goal of the overall analysis.
+3. Detect unmatched review and star on Yelp
-4. machine learning to predict.
+4. Provide suggestion and solution to help Yelp offering a better Resturant review system.